vikaskr0201/ActualizeAPITest/README.md

 ###  :zap: Approach:

 Mockoon is used to mock the required services.
 All the required API routes are created defining proper status, error handling and the rules.<br/>
+POSTMAN for functional validation that mock API's are working and used to derive API documentation.
 Python testing framework pytest is used and pytest-html is used to generate the test reports.<br/>

 ### :electric_plug: Environment Set Up:
-Install the Docker as link in the prerequisites<br/>
+Install the Docker refer Prerequisites <br/>
-Install Postman as per link in the prerequisites<br/>
+Install Postman refer Prerequisites<br/>
-Install Python as per the link in the prerequisites, Mac users can using homebrew and ensure pip3 is installed<br/>
+Install Python as per the link in the Prerequisites, Mac users can use homebrew and ensure pip3 is installed<br/>
-Download the mockoon, mockoon cli<br/>
+Download the Mockoon and Mockoon ClI<br/>
 Links are provided under Prerequisites<br/>

 ###  :file_folder: Project Structure